pythongosssss/ComfyUI-Custom-Scripts/README.md

 <br>

 # Changelog
+## 2023-08-19
+### New
+- ✨ Add support for importing JPG files with embedded metadata (e.g. from Civitai)
+### Minor
+- 🐛 Fix crash on graph arrange where LiteGraph sometimes stores links to deleted nodes
+- 🐛 Fix a couple of rendering issues in workflow export

 ## 2023-08-18
 ### New
 - ✨ Add "example" widget to custom LoRA + Checkpoint loader allowing you to quickly view saved prompts, triggers, etc